dplanitzer/Serena/Commands/shell/Language.md

   * String: a sequence of characters
   * Int: a 32bit signed integer value
   * Void: the unit type
-  * Undefined: the bottom type
+  * Undefined: the uninhabited bottom type
   * A Void value can not be assigned to a variable
   * A Undefined value can be assigned to a variable, whoever any attempt to read/refer to the value will trigger a script termination

 * Scopes:
   * The bottom most scope is the global scope which is established when the shell starts up
   * Every shell script invocation is associated with a scope